Elevate-Code/streamlit-projectstarter/docs/authentication.md

 ### Email Provider Setup

 Auth0 requires an external email provider for sending customized verification and invitation emails.

+In cases where invitation emails fail to deliver, the application's Auth Admin page (`/auth_admin`) provides two fallback mechanisms.
+First, an admin can manually verify a user's email, bypassing the need for the user to click a verification link.
+Second, if a user still cannot log in, an admin can generate a secure, one-time password reset link that can be shared through an alternative, trusted channel.

 Mailgun is recommended if you have a domain name, otherwise Gmail is a good option.